MovingBlocks/legacy-website/_posts/2021-04-22-teraspotlight-pulse-check-workshop.md

 This is why, the first question we asked ourselves was: "Which animal do I feel like when contributing to Terasology?"

 From ant to elephant, from whale to platypus, from peacock to ant-eater - the spirit animals representing us contributing to Terasology were as different as we are as people.
-While some of us run around all busy, working on a lot of different topics and area, others prefer to contribute with large changes with long term goals.
+While some of us run around all busy, working on a lot of different topics and areas, others prefer to contribute with large changes with long term goals.
 Some even do both, being rather casual for a while and then bursting out in activity.
 At the same time, some of us like to produce fancy, visible features and show them off, while others concentrate on "eating" bugs or work behind the scenes to keep the community going.